What’s a Grasshopper? An autobiography…sort of.

 THERE ARE NO CATEGORIES just overall placing for men and women.
 There is always neutral support at least once at a pre-designated spot, twice for the longer routes.
-This year Osmo will be en route with their phenomenal Active Hydration and will also transport any special snacks or magic elixers you give them at the start.
+This year again Osmo will be en route with their phenomenal Active Hydration and will also transport any special snacks or magic elixers you give them at the start.
 They will also be providing Acute Recovery Drink at the finish.
 Thanks to GU energy for providing nutrition before and during the ride.
 If this isn’t enough to keep you moving Guayakí from Sebastopol will have hot maté at the start, and cold beverages mid-way and at the end.
 So stoked!

-THERE IS NO SAG or medical support en route.
-This is huge and is the reason we are able to keep the entry fee so low.
-Remember these are “training rides”.
+THERE IS NO SAG You need to get yourself home.
+We will have one emergency service vehicle from AMR sweeping the course but remember these are “training rides”.
 Everyone is expected to ride carefully and take responsibility for their own actions.
 Carry any tools you need and enough food for the day.
 There is no broom wagon if you aren’t feeling well.

 THE ROADS ARE OPEN We do not close any roads nor will there be signs announcing a Special Event.
-No CHP will be waiving you through intersections ala Levi’s Gran Fondo. ( I wish!)
+No CHP will be waiving you through intersections.
 As always, we are responsible to know the rules of the road and ride accordingly.
 We have a permit with Sonoma County to be on the road but all riders must obey the rules of the road. i.e. riding single file when necessary, stopping at stop signs, don’t cross the yellow line etc. You will receive a custom laminate map with directions but there are no signs en route.
 We will always post the route a few weeks before the ride so you have a chance to pre-ride and we will remind you of particular hazards to be aware of.
 This year I will be posting the Garmin of the route for you to download and follow.

 THERE ARE NO PRIZES…There will be awesome raffle prizes at the finish from our amazing local SPONSORS.
 The winners are random and not based upon where you place.